EijiKobayashi/my-local-wp-blueprint/app/public/admin/wp-content/plugins/lazy-blocks/readme.txt

 * **Controls Conditions**
 Conditionally display/hide controls.
 In order not to overload your block with a huge list of controls, you can hide some of them depending on the values of other controls.

+* **Styles & Scripts**
+Add custom CSS and JavaScript to your blocks.
+Define styles for editor and frontend, and script for interactive frontend functionality.
+Assets are automatically loaded only when needed for optimal performance.

 * **Panels and Dividers**
 The Panels and Dividers provides a way to structure controls into groups.
 It assists in better organizing the block panel UI.